 All symptoms, potential procedural/surgical options should always be discussed with your podiatrist of New York podiatry after a thorough consultation and examination for an accurate diagnosis and treatment plan.

 The Surgical Procedure

 This procedure is performed at a surgical center.
 Typically, you receive local anesthesia with IV sedation administered by an anesthesiologist for this outpatient procedure.
 You typically return home to recuperate following the procedure unless you have an adverse reaction to the anesthesia.
 Your New York Podiatric doctor and staff will make sure you have the best care and that your recovery is comfortable.

 Potential Complications after Cheilectomy

 Complications are rare but can occur.
 Possible complications include:

 - Nerve irritation: Irritation to your big toe nerves may occur as a result of this procedure, resulting in partially numb regions of your big toe.
 Most of these nerve issues resolve in a couple of months.

-- Infection: Tenderness, redness and increased pain after surgery are all indicators of infection.
+- Infection: Tenderness, redness, and increased pain after surgery is all indicators of infection.
 If you experience any of these, see your podiatric doctor or visit the emergency room immediately.
 Usually, infection at the surface of the wound can be treated with antibiotics.
 For deeper infections, your podiatrist in New York City may recommend intravenous antibiotics.
 Be sure to notify your foot doctor if the dressing became soiled, wet or if it was exposed to any contaminants.